gmoraa/timeoff/README.md

 Behind this logic there is a reason, connecting a local environment to a cloud environment could generate too much chaos.
 Think about connecting Github in the cloud to a local Jenkins for Continuos Integration or a Jenkins in the Cloud to a local virtual machine for the Continuous Deployment, it's for that reason this architecture involves all 4 applications locally.

+Ansible has two steps in this process:

+  1) Call Vagrant to generate the 4 applications, 3 of these are Docker containers and the last one is a Ubuntu machine.
+  2) Configure the Ubuntu machine with the application, git clone, npm install and npm start.

 ![diagram](https://github.com/gmoraa/timeoff/blob/main/diagram.png)

 ## To improve